edryukai/leetcode/templates/Threads_01_basics.md

   * In binary semaphore, different threads can call acquire and release
   * i.e a mutex is owned _by the thread acquiring it_ till the point it releases it (if a thread that doesn't own the mutex tries to unlock it, unexpected behavior occurs)
   * There is _no notion of ownership_ for semaphore
-  * Semaphores can be used for singalling, mutex can't
+  * Semaphores can be used for singalling, mutex can't.
+Ex: In producer-consumer problem, a producer can increase the semaphore count, thus notifying the consumer of the freshly produced item.

 ## Mutex vs Monitor

 ## Java Monitor, Hoare vs Mesa monitors